Written by Peter Post

 All business communications and conversations should always be conducted in a language everyone can understand.
 Your company is responsible for establishing a policy about which language is to be used for business conversation and communication in the workplace.

-The language issue aside, any non-work-related conversations in an open floor plan are distracting, and should be kept to an absolute minimum if conducted at all.
-The best way to deal with this situation is, again, for management to institute policies that clearly spell out what is and isn’t acceptable conversation in the open floor plan area.
+The language issue aside, any non-work-related conversations in an open floor plan are distracting, and should be kept to an absolute minimum, if conducted at all.
+The best way to deal with this situation is, again, for management to institute policies that clearly spell out what is and isn’t an acceptable level of conversation in the open floor plan area.